Reconstruction era: Effective civil rights executive

 President Ulysses S. Grant was considered an effective civil rights executive, concerned about the plight of African Americans.
 Grant met with prominent black leaders for consultation and signed a bill into law, on March 18, 1869, that guaranteed equal rights to both blacks and whites, to serve on juries, and hold office, in Washington D.C.
 In 1870 Grant signed into law a Naturalization Act that opened a path to citizenship for foreign-born Black residents in the US.
 Additionally, Grant's Postmaster General, John Creswell used his patronage powers to integrate the postal system and appointed a record number of African-American men and women as postal workers across the nation, while also expanding many of the mail routes.
 Grant appointed Republican abolitionist and champion of black education Hugh Lennox Bond as U.S. Circuit Court judge.

-Final four Reconstruction states admitted
+Final three Reconstruction states admitted

 Immediately upon inauguration in 1869, Grant bolstered Reconstruction by prodding Congress to readmit Virginia, Mississippi, and Texas into the Union, while ensuring their state constitutions protected every citizen's voting rights.

 Grant advocated the ratification of the Fifteenth Amendment that said states could not disenfranchise African Americans.
 Within a year, the three remaining states—Mississippi, Virginia, and Texas—adopted the new amendment—and were admitted to Congress.
 Grant put military pressure on Georgia to reinstate its black legislators and adopt the new amendment.
 Georgia complied, and on February 24, 1871, its senators were seated in Congress, with all the former Confederate states represented.
 Southern Reconstructed states were controlled by Republicans and former slaves.
-By 1877 the Democratic Party had full control of the region and Reconstruction was dead.
+Eight years later, in 1877, the Democratic Party had full control of the region and Reconstruction was dead.